CRNA Job Outlook: Growth, Salary, and Insights

 • Vermont

-The future workforce outlook for CRNAs is also strong.
+The CRNA job growth trajectory is strong on both the demand and supply sides.
 As of 2023, nearly 8,500 residents were enrolled in 133 accredited nurse anesthesia programs nationwide.
-This growing educational pipeline reflects both the appeal of the profession and the expanding CRNA job market awaiting new graduates.
-In addition, advances in anesthesia technology — such as precision monitoring and AI-assisted dosage tools — are improving both job efficiency and patient safety, helping CRNAs deliver even higher-quality care and maintain a positive CRNA job outlook.
+This growing educational pipeline reflects both the appeal of the profession and the expanding opportunities awaiting new graduates.

 Recommended Resources